 Duke Energy's first microgrid project operational on Schneider Electric Boston One Campus

-Duke Energy Renewables has announced that its first microgrid project has gone operational on the Schneider Electric Boston One Campus, located in Andover, Massachusetts, US.
+Duke Energy Renewables’ first microgrid project has started operating on the Schneider Electric Boston One Campus in Andover, Massachusetts, US.

-REC Solar, a company under Duke Energy Renewables, will be operating the solar array, while the latter owns the microgrid system and solar array.
+REC Solar, a company under Duke Energy Renewables, will be operating the solar array.

-Schneider Electric will be purchasing the power from this solar array through a long-term purchase agreement with REC Solar.
+Schneider Electric will be purchasing power from Duke Energy, which owns the microgrid and solar array, through a long-term purchase agreement.

 Duke Energy Renewables vice-president Chris Fallon said: “The integration of an advanced microgrid at the Schneider Electric campus reduces its energy costs, incorporates more sustainable energy and delivers demand-side efficiency, while also offering resiliency to the facility in the event of a loss of power from the grid.

 “Additionally, in partnership with Schneider, we can research and develop new microgrid technologies, solutions and applications in a real-world environment.”